cloud-ca/api-docs/source/includes/compute/_instances.md

 <code>GET https://api.cloud.ca/v1/services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances</code>

-This endpoint retrieves all instances in a given environment.
+Retrieve a list of all instances in a given environment.
+The information about every field can be found [here](#instance-resource).

 <!-------------------- RETRIEVE AN INSTANCE -------------------->